Updated post: 16/02/2020 | February 2020

 Like Royal Caribbean, the type of solo cabin will depend on the ship.

-Arcadia, Azura, Britannia, Oriana and Ventura have a small number of single interior cabins.
-Arcadia and Oriana are adult-only ships, perfect for those looking for a child-free holiday!
+Arcadia, Azura, Britannia, Iona and Ventura have a small number of single interior cabins.

 Aurora, Azura and Ventura have single sea view cabins

-Arcadia, Aurora and Britannia have single balcony cabins.
+Arcadia, Aurora, Iona and Britannia have single balcony cabins.

 Note also that you will be sleeping in a single bed in all of these cabins.